Ukraine

 The Independent Trade Union of Miners of Ukraine considers that the reason for the attack was Barabashuk’s activity as a trade union leader.
 The one day before the attack happened, Serhii Barabashuk was prevented from entering the Juvileina Mine, where he had planned to meet with representatives of the workers’ collective.
 He is known as an active defender of workers’ labour rights as a deputy chair of the local organisation of the NPGU in Kryvyi Rih.

 The Trade Union of Miners of Ukraine (NGPU) and the Confederation of Free Trade Union of Ukraine (KVPU) supported several protests of workers in the coal sector against the non-payment of wages in the coal sector, including national protests in July and August 2018.
 At the beginning of October, the wage debt in the coal sector was estimated at UAH 1.2 billion.
 Some miners have not been paid since spring 2018.
-The government failed to engage in meaningful social dialogue with trade unions about the future of the industry and in particular about finding solution in order to address the wage demands of workers.
-On 18 September the chairman of the Local Independent Trade Union of Miners of Ukraine (NPGU) in Selidovo and Novogrodivka, Viktor Trifonov, started a hunger strike in the office of the Ministry of Energy and Coal Industry of Ukraine to protest against the lack of solution to the non-payment of wages arrears to miners of the SOE “Selidivugillia”.
-On 22 October, 15 miners of the mine G.G.
-Kapustin PJSC “Lisichanskvugillia” started a protest action underground in extreme conditions dangerous to health.
+The government failed to engage in meaningful social dialogue social dialogue Discussion and co-operation between the social partners on matters of common interest, such as economic and social policy.
+Involves participation by the state where tripartism is practice. with trade unions about the future of the industry and in particular about finding solution in order to address the wage demands of workers.
+On 18 September the chairman of the Local Independent Trade Union of Miners of Ukraine (NPGU) in Selidovo and Novogrodivka, Viktor Trifonov, started a hunger strike strike The most common form of industrial action, a strike is a concerted stoppage of work by employees for a limited period of time.
+Can assume a wide variety of forms.

 On 16 January 2018, 13 March 2018 and 18 June 2018, the State Assets Fund of Ukraine (SAFU) attempted to interfere in the activities of the Training and Methods Development Centre, a basic training facility providing training to over 10,000 union members annually and owned by the Chernigovskaya Regional branch of the Federation of Trade Unions of Ukraine (FPU).
 During each incident, SAFU representatives requested that the centre produce all legal documents proving ownership and required staff to give them access to the premises to “determine whether the union was using the centre in accordance with their declared aims and goals”.
 In the past, SAFU had made several other abusive and illegitimate visits to the Centre, despite a ruling of the Supreme Economic Court of Ukraine of 19 February 2015, in which it recognised that the Training and Methods Development Centre was lawfully used by the Trade Union Federation of the Chernigovskaya Region.
 Threats to the Centre have not abated as currently the Cabinet of Ministers is considering its transfer to a governmental body or institution for permanent use.

-On 14 May 2018, employees of the Ukrainian state railway network Ukrzaliznytsia started a work-to-rule action, in protest of the deplorable state of the railway rolling stock, threatening health and safety of workers and passengers on a daily basis.
+On 14 May 2018, employees of the Ukrainian state railway network Ukrzaliznytsia started a work-to-rule work-to-rule A form of industrial action whereby the workers strictly adhere to all laws, rules and principles that apply to their work, effecting a slowdown. action, in protest of the deplorable state of the railway rolling stock, threatening health and safety of workers and passengers on a daily basis.
 Workers also continued to protest low wages and excessively long working hours, all these factors resulting in a low life expectancy among workers in the sector.
 Drivers at Kremenchug, Kryvyi Rih, Darnytsa (Kyiv), and other rail depots refused to drive trains that do not meet safety requirements.
-The company responded with several anti-union actions, including the engagement of the employer-controlled union organisation in the talks with the government and reportedly paying the strike-breakers with sums amounting to a one-month salary.
+The company responded with several anti-union actions, including the engagement of the employer-controlled union organisation in the talks with the government and reportedly paying the strike strike The most common form of industrial action, a strike is a concerted stoppage of work by employees for a limited period of time.
+Can assume a wide variety of forms.

-On 14 May, the workers started several protests against their dismal working conditions, including a work-to-rule strike, when they refused to operate faulty machines until their technical state meets the standards.
+, when they refused to operate faulty machines until their technical state meets the standards.

 In May the Confederation of Free Trade Unions of Ukraine (KVPU) received information regarding a letter sent to the management of “Myrnogradvugilia” (State Coal Enterprise in the city of Myrnograd) from the Pokrovsk regional Security Service of Ukraine (SBU) department №2 in Donetsk and Lugansk regions.
 This letter instructed the management to immediately inform SBU on activities of the local chapters of the Independent Miners’ Trade Union (NPGU), an affiliated organisation of the KVPU.
 KVPU sent a letter to the government, including to the president, the prime minister and the head of state security service, order to immediately stop the violation of the miners’ unions’ rights, to cease the persecution of the union activists, and prevent similar illicit actions of the Security Service of Ukraine in the future.